mattereval22/ECE570FinalProject/README.txt

   - Interactive square crop (via drawable canvas)
   - Preprocessing the crop to 224×224
   - Running inference with the trained model
-  - Displaying the predicted defect type, confidence, and (optionally) anomaly flag
+  - Displaying the predicted defect type, confidence, and anomaly flag

 - `dl_classifier.py`
   Model training and evaluation script.
 Handles: